Destination

 Colombia Oropouche

-On July 14, 2025, Colombia reported a low number of cases of Oropouche.
+On July 14, 2025, Colombia reported a low number of Oropouche cases.
 Colombia was included in the U.S. CDC's Level 1 - Practice Usual Precautions advisory.
 Oropouche is spread primarily through the bites of infected midges and mosquitoes.

 Colombia Travel Advisories